roeszler/kapthol/README.md

 ![about-us](docs/images/about-kaptain.png)
 ![about-us-2](docs/images/about-kaptain-2.png)

-  - Allow the user to see the typical process of the Kaptain Holiday product delivery in a visual format to better understand the services of the business.
+  - Allows the user to see the typical process of the Kaptain Holiday product delivery in a visual format to better understand the services of the business.
-  - Allow the user to see the value of kaptain holiday to allow them to take a break.
+  - Allows the user to see the value of kaptain holiday to allow them to take a break.
-  - Allow the user their first chance to select / investigate which product option that may suit their particular circumstances.
+  - Allows the user their first chance to select / investigate which product option that may suit their particular circumstances.
-  - Allow users to initiate a contact us call to action so they may start using kaptain holiday services.
+  - Allows users to initiate a contact us call to action so they may start using kaptain holiday services.

 __Gallery (our clients) section__

 ![clients section](docs/images/clients-kaptain.png)

   - This section allows the user to further explore the product range and experiences of model customers.
 It is aimed to encourage users to consider Kaptain holiday as part of their next planned break away from their business.
-  - This section will be kept up to date as times and new initiatives become available to keep the user engaged with the business.

 __The Contact Us Section__